JElgar/rfood/README.md

 - [x] Correct return types in function signature
 - [x] Correct return types from method returns (for now if box dereference).
 If explicitly wrapping response in box then remove this wrapping.
 - [x] Fix constructors of enums to ensure boxes are created as required
+- [ ] Update RefType to be recursive
+- [ ] Update get types stuff to actually use RefType recursivly
+- [ ] Add some kind of simplify function
+- [ ] Update transform expr type to handle more complex types, eg Box to ref -> do a &*

 ### Generics